seanap/Auto-M4B-Tool/README.md

 ### Improvements
 * This is only for newly aquired books, and does not address any mp3 books already tagged and organized in `/audiobooks`.
 * This uses the original filenames as Chapter names, and the original mp3 files as chapters.
 Depending on your source material his may not be ideal but it works well enough.
-* This standardizes the mp3>AAC encoding to 92k at 22050Hz, regadless of source.
-This is more than adequate for audiobooks, however, if your source is only 64k this will make the m4b larger than the mp3 while not actually improving the quality.
-Conversely if your audiobook source is 128k this will make the file smaller (good) and reduce quality (bad).
-It's never ideal to do a lossy > lossy conversion.
-I have not noticed any quality degredation, but an audiophile may.
-Would be nice if we could sample the book and dynamically set the bitrate based on the source material.
 * Would be nice if the chapter.txt file that is generated could automatically end up in the `/audiobooks/author/book/` folder.
 * Let me know what else could make this better, and consider contributing!
 Thank you!
 ---
 ### Notes:
 There are many ways to customize this workflow.
 I'd love to hear what you've come up with.

+The script will sample one of the mp3 files and dynamically set the bitrate based on the source material.
+Eg. book1.mp3 is 64k then book1.m4b is 64k, book2.mp3 = 128k, book2.m4b = 128k, etc.  The output AAC will be variable bitrate (VBR), no way to force CBR https://github.com/sandreas/m4b-tool/issues/55

 Huge shout-out to [sandreas](https://github.com/sandreas/m4b-tool) who created the amazing m4b-tool and to `tylerdotdo` for sharing the original `auto-m4b-tool.sh` script!